rahul-aut-ind/react-frontend/README.md

 ### React Frontend application.

 ### This project relies on data from a backend service that should be running on "localhost:5000" to provide data to it.
+Please open the backend-service folder and follow the instruction in its readme file.

 ### Data from Backend is expected in below schema
 `{